marcornett/100-days-of-code/log.md

 **Today's Progress**: Continued with the Amazon clone.
 Working the payment page by adding the swipe.js npm package to collect credit card information and validate it.
 Also includes a Firebase backend API using Express.

 **Thoughts:** Has a lot of parts to this but the only issue is understanding swipe.js.
 Need to figure out how to handle authentication on either the backend or frontend.

+### Day 22: November 30, 2020

+**Today's Progress**: Started a project today.
+Twitter clone in Django.
+Working on setting up models for user, tweets, and notifications.

+**Thoughts:** Need to think about a user can follow another and should be mostly good after that.